 A trip to Sleepy Hollow isn’t complete without a visit to Sleepy Hollow Cemetery and its famous residents, including Elizabeth Arden, Brooke Astor, Andrew Carnegie, Walter Chrysler, Samuel Gompers, Washington Irving, and William Rockefeller.
 Author Doug Keister sums it up: “Sleepy Hollow has it all; spooky lilting 18th century death’s head tombstones, twisting narrow roads, majestic mausoleums and magnificent statuary, perfectly placed onto a hilly woodland canvas.
 It’s a cemetery with a capital ‘C’.”

-2017 Daytime guided tours
+2019 Daytime guided tours

 Advance reservations required.
-Two-hour afternoon tours $19.99, one-hour afternoon tours $9.99.
+Two-hour afternoon tours $19.99, one-hour Original Knickerbocker tours $9.99.

-2017 Evening tours
+2019 Evening guided tours